-7.1 QUALITY MANAGEMENT SYSTEM
+7.1 Quality Management System

 - 7.1.1 Have an adequate Quality Management System (QMS) in place at all manufacturing sites. - 7.1.2 It is preferred that the supplier's QMS is accredited by a third-party certification body to a recognized international standard, e.g., MedAccred, ISO13485, ISO9001, ISO17025, ISO27001 or ISO14001/ISO45001.
 The accreditation scope shall cover the product or service supplied to Baxter.
-Suppliers are required to supply copies of their current certifications to Baxter, as applicable.
+Suppliers are required to supply copies of their current certificates to Baxter.

-7.2 SUPPLIER NOTICE OF CHANGE (SNC)
+7.2 Supplier Notice of Change (SNC)

 - 7.2.1 Baxter products undergo stringent regulatory assessments before they can be sold.
 The regulatory approval is based on a specified product build standard and production method.
 Therefore, if there are any changes to a product, Baxter has a legal requirement to assess those changes to ensure that the product continues:

-- a) to meet its specification,
+- a) to meet its specifications,

 - b) be safe and effective, and

 - c) meet the regulatory requirements.

 Suppliers are required to inform Baxter of all changes that meet our change definition and provide advance notification and gain written approval prior to implementation.
-Failure to do so could result in the supplier being placed on Conditional and New Business Hold Status.
-Any costs related to supplier initiated changes will be at the expense of the supplier.
+Failure to do so will result in the supplier being placed on Conditional and New Business Hold Status.
+Any costs related to supplier-initiated changes will be at the expense of the supplier.